pulumi/docs/reference/pkg/nodejs/@pulumi/azure/appservice/index.md

 ```

 A mapping of tags to assign to the resource.
-Changing this forces a new resource to be created.